-If mobile telephones are brought to school, they must be handed into the School Office at the start of the school day and collected at home-time.
+If mobile telephones are brought to school, parents/ carers must first complete a 'Mobile phone request' form which will be approved by Mrs Scott.
+All mobile phones must be handed into the class teacher at the start of the school day and collected at home-time.

-If children do bring valuables to school, they are their own responsibility and the school cannot be held responsible for any loss or damage to such articles.
+If children do bring valuables to school, they are their own responsibility, and the school cannot be held responsible for any loss or damage to such articles.
 If they cause concern they will be confiscated and returned at the end of term.